twonds/thetofu.com/docs/notes/start.md

 Write an article about starting and delivering the MVP

+Document future ideas, features and evolutions like publishing to other systems like medium etc.

 ## Platform(s)

 I will try and go into more details on platforms.
 Right now, I have some basic tools to try out.